 The Missouri Department of Natural Resources works to protect our air, land and water; preserve our unique natural and historic places; and provide recreational opportunities for everyone.
 We all want clean air, clean water and pristine land.
 Burdensome regulations and time-consuming paperwork, however, that provides minimal enhancements to our natural resources and public health protection, are not effective.
 They restrict business growth and interfere with improving our economy.
 Under Gov. Greitens' leadership, all state agencies are working to reduce Red Tape in Missouri.
 Red tape refers to regulations or other government rules or processes that unnecessarily burden individuals and businesses while doing little to protect or improve public health, safety and our natural resources.

 The department will continue protecting Missouri’s air, land and water quality while encouraging economic growth so that Missouri and all Missourians prosper.
-It’s the worthiest of missions, and it can be done.
+It is the worthiest of missions, and it can be done.
 The comment period ended on Dec.
 15, 2017.
 Thank you for your comments on all rules under Executive Order 17-03.
 We look forward to your continued input throughout the rulemaking processes.
 You may follow the progress being made on Gov. Greitens' NoMoRedTape website.